jamesmcroft/Windows-Universal-SplitViewTemplate/README.md

-# Windows-Universal-SplitViewTemplate
-An MVVM friendly SplitView template for Windows 10 universal applications

 # Windows 10 (UAP) SplitView Project Template
 This project template is part of my [Developing for Windows 10](http://jamescroft.co.uk/category/blog/windows-10/) blog post series focussing on developing universal mobile applications for the Windows 10 platform.